VictorSuciu/Laptop-Info-Scraper/README.md

 ## Description

-Scrapes laptop due dates from Alma and outputs them in a concise list to the terminal.
-Tech desk employees have to manually click on each laptop to verify green-sheet due dates, and this program saves minutes of tedious clicking.
+This program scrapes laptop due dates from Alma and outputs them in a concise list to the terminal.
+Additionally, it notifies the employee of any due dates that are still at `23:59:00`.
+Tech desk employees have to manually click on each laptop in Alma to verify green-sheet due dates, so this program saves minutes of tedious clicking.

 ## Dependencies